tryoxiss/builder.py/README.txt

 CONTROL BYTES:
 ⒪ ⒝ ⒤ ⒟ ⒞ ⒳ ⒨ ⒣ with respective '***' '**' '*' '__' '`' '~~' '$$' '||'

+⒭ is used in find and replace and  as to stop tags with backslashes(\\) from being replaced

 FOR MARKDOWN EDITORS: